 Top ten things to do on Lake Maggiore courtesy of Bookings For You.
 If you also need accommodation in the Italian Lakes for your next holiday, do get in touch.
 We have a range of villas and apartments in the Italian Lakes, all offering excellent standards of accommodation to suit a range of budgets, tastes and group size.

 1) Visit the Borromeo Islands – Isola Madre, Isola Bella and Isola dei Pescatori.
 The gardens are spectacular and you’ll even get the chance to see white peacocks roaming around.

 2) Hire a boat or at the very least take a boat trip across the lake.
-You can hire a boat from around 40 euros for an hour.
+You can hire a boat from around 50 euros for an hour.
 Alternatively, a boat service criss-crosses the lake all day long.
 Check out their website for timetable information.
 Or, why not treat yourself to a private sunset cruise on Lake Maggiore.